-- (1) The Minister may by Order confer on the ICC the legal capacities of a body corporate. - (2) The Minister may by Order provide that - (a) the ICC; - (b) the judges, the Prosecutor, the Deputy Prosecutors and the Registrar; - (c) the Deputy Registrar, the staff of the Office of the Prosecutor and the staff of the Registry; and - (d) counsel, experts, witnesses and other persons involved in proceedings of the ICC, shall have such privileges and immunities as, in the Minister's opinion, are or will be required for giving effect to the ICC Statute or any related agreement to which the United Kingdom, or Her Majesty's government in the United Kingdom, is or will be a party and which extends or will extend to Jersey.
+- (1) The States may by Regulations confer on the ICC the legal capacities of a body corporate. - (2) The States may by Regulations provide that - (a) the ICC; - (b) the judges, the Prosecutor, the Deputy Prosecutors and the Registrar; - (c) the Deputy Registrar, the staff of the Office of the Prosecutor and the staff of the Registry; and - (d) counsel, experts, witnesses and other persons involved in proceedings of the ICC, shall have such privileges and immunities as the States decide are or will be required for giving effect to the ICC Statute or any related agreement to which the United Kingdom, or the Government of the United Kingdom, is or will be a party and which extends or will extend to Jersey.